the-toster/dep-check/README.md

 According to report format, looks like we don't need to perform unknownElements dependency check at all.
 Instead, we should put it to separate report first.

+## Questions

 One more thing I want to implement is IO checker, and corresponding markup of a layers.
 Only explicit IO layer may perform IO, and only IO layer may depends on it.
-Also, it should depend on some inteface.
+Also, it should depend on some interface.
 So, both pure and IO layers depends on some interface.

+And one more thing again.
+One element definitely can't belong to several layers.
+Initially, this possibility was added to express layer groups, and as I see now, it was mistake.